CuteNikki/discord-bot/README.md

 npm run build
 npm run start

-# 9. (optional) Use the config-bot command to configure support and bot links
+# 9. (optional) Use the config-developer command to configure support and bot links
 ```

 <hr>